AIRCRAFT on display

 1951 Howard "Mustang" S-51D

 7/10 scale replica.
-Aircraft is currently on loan to WWII Victory Museum in Auburn.
+Aircraft is currently on loan to the National Military History Center in Auburn.
 Originally equipped with a Chevy 350 engine.

 1962 Loving-Wayne model WR-3